mostafa-rizk/java-project-5-nest-egg-part-2/README.md

 `<Year> <Value of investment> <Annual growth>`

-See page 24-2 in the [BPJT](https://drive.google.com/file/d/1khkhu3q0Rbj6VumUkwz1lBz6oSWMF_XH/view?usp=sharing) for how to read in text files in Java.
+See page 24-2 in Chapter 24 in the [BPJT](https://drive.google.com/file/d/1x0gCb8s-1WvGRb5SeIs85Rh7LFlbCNSp/view?usp=sharing)  (here is the whole [BPJT](https://drive.google.com/file/d/1khkhu3q0Rbj6VumUkwz1lBz6oSWMF_XH/view?usp=sharing)) for how to read in text files in Java.

 ## Part 3: Retirement Expenses
 Create a branch called `expenses` and do Part 3 in this branch.
 Once Part 3 is complete merge the branch with the `master`.